-In principle, "stakebuilding" before the preliminary announcement, in the preparatory phase of the offer, may raise market abuse concerns and should be seen with caution.
+In principle, stakebuilding before the preliminary announcement, in the preparatory phase of the offer, may raise market abuse concerns and should be seen with caution.
+Furthermore, it shall be also noted that in mandatory bids, the offeror is required - in accordance with the mandatory bid rule - to pay a price at least equal to the highest price the offeror has paid for shares of the target during the previous 12 months.